Chris-Rawson/UsingGitHub/Course-1/1_1_Lets_Get_Started.md

-A total of four online seminars will be conducted:
+A total of four online seminars will be conducted throughout this unit.